 Peru (officially the Republic of Peru) is undoubtedly a special destination known for its inspiring wonder, ancient culture, rich history (and Pisco sours!).
 The country is known as the “Land of the Incas” because it was once home to the expansive Inca Empire before being conquered and colonized by Spain in the 16th century.

 As a result of its fascinating historic roots, Peru today is packed with archaeological remains and colonial architecture.
 Add in the country’s phenomenal natural beauty, and the product is an outstanding travel destination with something for everyone to enjoy!
-Read on to learn more about the top cities to visit in Peru, and check out of some our Say Hueque signature experiences through this South American gem.
+Read on to learn more about the top cities and best places to visit in Peru, and check out some of our Say Hueque signature experiences through this South American gem.

 Not far from the famous ruins of Machu Picchu and the Sacred Valley of the Incas is the city of Cusco.
 Frequently used as a base to access Machu Picchu, Cusco was the historic capital of the Inca Empire.
 Located in southeastern Peru, Cusco remains one of the country’s most significant tourist destinations.
 A city steeped in history, Cusco features many detailed buildings dating back to Inca and Spanish colonial times.
 The heart of the city is the main square, Plaza de Armas, which is known for its variety of restaurants, cafes, and churches.
 Just beyond the city limits is an important Inca site known as Sacsayhuaman, an enormous walled complex made of large limestone boulders.